gitstanhub/test-automation-experiment-spotify/README.md

 - [License](#license)

 ## Overview
+For this project I've used the latest public version of **Spotify app** and covered it with a few automation tests on **API**, **Mobile (Android)** and **Web** layers.

 Whether you're looking for a **built-from-scratch** test automation project example, curious to see how **patterns** like Page Object Model, Singleton, Factory Method and Dependency Injection can be applied within the same scope or just wonder if **Spring Framework** might be helpful in managing test utilities - this repository could be a great thing to explore and play around!

-For this project I've used the latest public version of **Spotify app** to cover it with a few automation tests on **API**, **Mobile (Android)** and **Web** layers.

 ### Technology stack: